bcbio/bcbio-nextgen/docs/contents/configuration.rst

     array data or reference materials.
 - ``validate_regions`` A BED file of regions to evaluate in.
 This defines specific regions covered by the ``validate`` VCF  file.
-- ``validate_genome_build``: Genome build of the validation file, if different than the samples genome build.
-Helps manage hg19/GRCh37 chromosome naming differences.
 - ``joint_group_size`` Specify the maximum number of gVCF samples to feed into joint calling.
 Currently applies to GATK HaplotypeCaller joint calling and defaults to the GATK recommendation of 200.
 Larger numbers of samples will